 HappySkinCo: https://ca.happyskinco.com/products/ipl-laser-hair-removal-handset?variant=20322950250596 $179

-This is actually part of a larger industry call “Dropshipping”.
+This is part of a larger industry call “Dropshipping”.
 Drop Shipping is when many people sell the same product from a middle man or manufacturer.
 They are not the creators of the product, just another site selling it.
-It has been a get rich quick scheme (there are some legit ones) for a very long time, to the point where there are even courses hawking the practice.
+It has been a get-rich-quick scheme (there are some legit ones) for a very long time, to the point where there are even courses hawking the practice.
 This has caused many people to lose a lot of money because these courses offer “an easy solution” to make a quick buck.

-It sounds appealing, you are selling items to a vast online market but you don’t have to have any inventory.
+It sounds appealing, you are selling items to a vast online market and you don’t have to have any inventory.
 You get free marketing in terms of images, copy text, and built-in templates that make it “easy” to set up shop.

 This could be the case of licensing the product for people to use, but I’m not so sure.
 There is a dark side to this that doesn’t get mentioned.
 Cons such as: